I'm Red

 Experience

-Smart Contract Development: Application-layer development on Ethereum (Solidity, Hardhat) and Solana (Rust, Anchor).
-Limited experience with Bitcoin (Bitcoin Script, Rust, Cairo); but I swear building user applications with Bitcoin somehow always turns into more of a Javascript project.
+Smart Contract Development: Application-layer development on Ethereum VM (Solidity, Hardhat) and Solana VM (Rust, Anchor).
+Limited experience with Bitcoin (Bitcoin Script, Rust, Cairo).
 Limited experience with Starknet (Cairo), Aztec (Noir), and more.

-DevOps: Operated validator/miner infrastructure for 10+ blockchains, including block-building on 5+ networks.
+DevOps: Operated node infrastructure for 10+ blockchains, including block-building on 5+ networks (PoW and PoS).
 Hands-on with node deployment and uptime automation.
 Experience with both bare-metal (primarily at-home scale hardware) and cloud (primarily AWS).

-Crypto-native Metrics: Experience designing and interpreting onchain data beyond surface-level charts.
-Understand which metrics signal real adoption, coordination, and economic activity – and which are sybilled noise.
-Not all metrics are created equal.
-Within the small group of useful metrics, not all are worth considering for inter-network comparisons and are only useful for intra-network analysis due to VM nuance.
+Crypto-Native Metrics: Understanding which metrics signal real adoption, coordination, and economic activity – and which are sybilled noise.
+Within the small group of useful metrics, not all are worth considering for inter or intra-network comparisons due to VM nuance.

 Community & Events: Stewarded several irl communities by organizing, hosting, and lecturing at dozens of educational crypto events.